 Define and build a respectful work environment based on professionalism and collaboration.

 King County Elections: A Timeline

-For the first time King County Elections received and processed more than 1 million ballots in the November general election.
-More than half of those ballots arrived via a ballot drop box rather than the mail.
-[More]
+For the first time King County Elections receives and processes more than 1 million ballots in the November general election.
+More than half of those ballots are submitted through ballot drop boxes.

-During the 2015 primary election, the Secretary of State's office completed a mandated 5-year procedural review of King County Elections to ensure compliance with 77 state statutes, 63 state rules and three pieces of federal legislation.
-[More]
+During the 2015 primary election, the Secretary of State's office completes a mandated five-year procedural review of King County Elections to ensure compliance with 77 state statutes, 63 state rules and three pieces of federal legislation.

 Julie Wise is elected as Director of King County Elections.

 King County Elections pilots three temporary ballot drop-off vans.

 Voting materials made available in Vietnamese.